 More than six million vehicular accidents occur in the US every year, and it’s safe to say that a large percentage of them happen to people on the job.
 Car accidents can lead to knee injuries, whiplash, back pain, and more.
 If you get into an accident while on the clock, you can file for workers’ comp.

 Electricity hazards are present at every workplace.
 In fact, there is a risk for electrocution at just about every square foot of space, no matter where you work.
 Wall sockets, plugs, and cables are prone to damage, and even a sliver of exposure can cause injury upon contact.
 We also can’t forget to mention the potential for electrical fires or explosions.

 You don’t have to be working at a high-rise construction site to be on the lookout for workplace injuries.
 Anything at work can be a hazard, and you would do well to be as careful as possible no matter what you do or where you go.

 In case the worst happens and you get injured at work, you would greatly benefit from consulting with a workplace injury attorney to make sure you receive everything you’re entitled to.

-Are you looking for workers’ compensation attorneys in Oakland?
-With 6 Locations throughout Northern California, Pacific Workers’, The Lawyers for Injured Workers is just one call away.
-Since 1994, we have been helping injured workers throughout Northern California file workers’ compensation claims and secure benefits.
-To date, we’ve recovered more than $120 million for injured workers just like you.
-Contact us today for a free consultation 800 606 - 6999.
+Are you looking for workers’ compensation attorneys in Northern California?
+With offices in Oakland, Tracy, Concord, San Jose, Stockton, and Sacramento; Pacific Workers’, The Lawyers for Injured Workers is just one call away.
+Since 1994, we have been helping file workers’ compensation claims and secure benefits for injured workers just like you.
+Contact us today for a free consultation at 800 606 6999.